dpansumisra/Movie-Recommendation/README.md

 # Movie-Recommendation
+"Discover films tailored to your tastes with our movie recommendation system, powered by a curated dataset of 5000 movies"(Using DataSet of 5000 movie)
 Introducing our movie recommendation system powered by cutting-edge machine learning algorithms.
 Our system analyzes your movie preferences to provide personalized movie recommendations.
 Whether you're a fan of action, romance, sci-fi, or any genre, our system tailors its suggestions just for you.
 Say goodbye to endless scrolling and hello to a more enjoyable movie-watching experience.
 Discover new favorites and rediscover classics with our intuitive and user-friendly recommendation system.